 Kathryn Ellis, Director of Strategy and Partnerships

 I am passionate about mental health care and wellbeing, starting my career at Norfolk and Waveney Mental Health Care Trust and have lived experience of mental health.

-I am delighted to join NSFT at this time of increased partnership working and see this role as a fantastic opportunity to foster greater collaboration between health, social care, VCSE and community partners as we continue to develop services across Norfolk, Suffolk and at regional level.
+I am delighted to join NSFT as we increase partnership working.
+I see this role as an opportunity to foster greater collaboration between health, social care, VCSE and community partners.
+This will aid the development of services across Norfolk, Suffolk and at regional level.